 3. What is the Best Currency to Bring to Cuba?

 Foreign currencies accepted in Cuba

-Since you can’t get Cuban currency anywhere in the world except Cuba, your best option is to bring foreign currency that has the highest possible conversion rate in Cuba.
+Since you can’t get Cuban currency anywhere in the world except Cuba, your best option is to know what is the best currency to bring to Cuba.
+It all boils down to bringing the foreign currency that has the highest possible conversion rate in Cuba.